-What is Buy Stop Limit order in Forex trading?
+What is Buy Stop Limit?

 Now that we know what Buy Stop and Buy Limit orders are, it’s time to find out about the pending order that combines the two.
 This is called the “Buy Stop Limit” and at the time of making this video, it’s only available on the MetaTrader 5 platform.
 This pending order allows a trader to specify a price above the Current Price of the instrument they are trading.
 In this context, that specified price above is simply referred to as Price.
 If and when that Price is reached, a Buy Limit order is automatically placed at a lower level (because the golden rule of trading is always to buy low).
 This lower level is called the Stop Limit price.